steve-cm/RaaS/README.md

 * REGISTER A CREDIT CARD - Securely save up to 10 credit cards to accounts with our third-party payment partner
 * FUND AN ACCOUNT - Call up your saved credit card(s) and use them to fund accounts
 * DELETE A CREDIT CARD - Remove saved credit cards for good
-* GET THE CATALOG - Call up pur catalog of e-gift cards, donations, prepaid visas, and bitcoin e-gift cards
+* GET THE CATALOG - Call up our catalog of e-gift cards, donations, prepaid visas, and bitcoin e-gift cards
-* PLACE AN ORDER - Place and order for a reward.
+* PLACE AN ORDER - Place an order for a reward.
 Choose whether Tango Card delivers the reward via email
 * RESEND AN ORDER - Simply resend an order that has already been placed
 * GET ORDER INFORMATION - Call up order information about an individual order
 * GET ORDER HISTORY - Call up a list of orders for an account

 ## What Changed in v1.1

-The goal of the RaaS API v1.1 is to prepare our API to support global reward and incentive programs in localized currencies and languages.
+The goal of the RaaS API v1.1 is to support global reward and incentive programs in localized currencies and languages.

 ### Summary of Key Changes